ADMISSIONS

 The Ambrose School is committed to partnering with parents who desire to raise their children to be passionate learners who pursue truth, goodness, and beauty in all endeavors.
 With the Bible as our foundation, our curriculum acknowledges Christ ruling over all things and is at the core of what we teach.
 Our dedicated teachers love their subjects and their students and are intentional about educating the whole person made in the image of God.

-One of the best ways to learn more about the classical Christian education we offer is by touring one of our campuses.
+Two of the best ways to learn more about the classical Christian education we offer are to tour our campus or attend a Preview.
 We would be delighted to meet you, answer any questions you may have, and assist you in navigating the admissions process.

 ALLIE BRAMON